FindMySchool LogoFindMySchool

 Admission to Ormiston Rivers Academy is coordinated by Essex County Council.
 As the only secondary school in Burnham-on-Crouch, it is the natural choice for families in the town and the surrounding Dengie villages (Southminster, Tillingham, Bradwell).

-The school is oversubscribed, a testament to its status in the community.
+The school is oversubscribed, a sign of its status in the community.
 In the most recent intake, there were 277 applications for roughly 200 places, resulting in a subscription ratio of 1.37 applications per place.

 While the school does not publish a specific 'catchment area' map, priority is given to looked-after children, siblings of current students, and then children living closest to the school by straight-line distance.
 Families living in Burnham are virtually guaranteed a place, but those in outlying villages further afield should check their transport priority areas.